 This was a two platform station.
-The disused platforms, and a disused signal box, remain intact.
+The loading bank and disused platforms remain intact.
+The signal box survived for many years out of use from 1978 but has been removed.
 The station building was dismantled and re-located to Aviemore Speyside.
 In recent years the station cottages, which were derelict, have been renovated.

-The box controlled the station and, after 1966, a passing loop during the period (1966-1978) that the line between Dalwhinnie and Blair Atholl reverted to single track with passing loops.
+The box controlled the station and, after 1966, a passing loop during the period 1966-1978 while the line between Dalwhinnie and Blair Atholl reverted to single track with passing loops.

 This was the highest main line station in Britain at 1,405 feet.

 Glen Garry runs south from Dalnaspidal towards Loch Rannoch.